 With the exception of Egypt and South Africa, 85 percent of Africa’s 680 million people live in rural areas without electricity.

 Diesel generators are the traditional solution — but hardly the best.
-Diesel is expensive and polluting, including greenhouse gases.
+Diesel is expensive and polluting, emitting greenhouse gases among other chemical compounds.
 And generator breakdowns are common, with replacement parts typically miles and days away.

 Faced with a choice between solar and diesel at five rural health clinics in eastern Rwanda, Partners In Health took the solar path, collaborating with SELF on systems for the communities of Mulindi, Rusumo, Rukira, Nyarabuye, and Kirehe.
 The systems are solar- diesel hybrid systems that generate 90 percent or more of their power from the sun, with diesel generators for back-up during prolonged heavy usage, or in periods of rain.